anirudhtopiwala/walker_robot/README.md

 ---

 ## Overview
 This program simulates a turtlebot object avoidance behaviour.
-Iy does so by simply moving forward until it senses an obstacle within a particular range.
+It does so by simply moving forward until it senses an obstacle within a particular range.
 When that happens it rotates around its center until the path is clear and then again starts moving forward.
-The program also has the capability to enable and disable rosbag recording, which when enabled can record all the topics except /camera.
+The program also has the capability to enable and disable rosbag recording, which when enabled can record all the topics except '/camera'.
 The rosbag file is generated in the results directory.
-This rosbag file can then be played to see all the topic which had been published.
+This rosbag file can then be played to see all the topic messages which had been published.

 ## Dependencies
 This program works on a device running Ubuntu 16.04 and ROS Kinetic Kame.
 It will also need Gazebo 7.x (part of ros-kinetic-desktop-full package) and Turtlebot simulation stack